 In this view you will find three sections: a) General attributes, b) Connected stock, and c) Brick and mortar settings.
 Below you can see more details the fields that can be filled out in each section:

 - Status - This can be set to Active (green), Inactive (yellow) or Disabled (red)

 - Brick and mortar name - Name your Brick and mortar

-- Stores - Select which Retail store(s) the Brick and mortar should be active in
+- Assign to DTC stores - Select which Retail store(s) the Brick and mortar should be active in

 In this section you can control whether or not your Brick and mortar should be connected to a Warehouse and/or a Allocation rule, and in this case decide what stock figures will be shared on your website.

 - Link to Warehouse - By selecting a warehouse, you can ensure your Brick and mortar will be connected to stock

 Only Warehouses that are not connected to another Brick and mortar will be shown in this selector